SoftHu/tos_avg/En/heart_4_2_4_8.md

 The King of Blooms.\nAnd this blue paint is from the ore you got for me.
 And here you are, telling me to paint…\nIt's like fate.
 ....\nI'll do it.
-Thank you, &lbrace;playername&rbrace;.\nInspiration is already coming back to me!
+Thank you, &lbrace;c.playername&rbrace;.\nInspiration is already coming back to me!
 I must start right away.]
 1768791963679572 -->|Blue is the perfect color when you're feeling sad.|1768791991924570[<b>Speaker 👉 Liliana:</b>
 \nThat's a mountain Peony,
 The King of Blooms.\nAnd this blue paint is from the ore you got for me.
 And here you are, telling me to paint…\nIt's like fate.
 ....\nI'll do it.
-Thank you, &lbrace;playername&rbrace;.\nInspiration is already coming back to me!
+Thank you, &lbrace;c.playername&rbrace;.\nInspiration is already coming back to me!
 I must start right away.]
 1768791991924570 -->1768792200010587[End]